 Boris Johnson's career as prime minister has not been without controversy.
 Trying to steer the UK through a global pandemic and the backend of the Brexit deals, Johnson’s bombastic attitude has made him a figure of both adulation and contempt.
 The divisive nature of his character means his premiership was often in question, even within his own party.

-With his government collapsing under a series of self-inflicted scandals, a succession of devastating ministerial resignations dealt Johnson's premiership a body blow he could not recover from.
-As of the 7th July 2022, after two days of high political drama, Boris Johnson is set to resign as Conservative leader, continuing to serve as Prime Minister until the autumn, allowing a leadership contest in the Conservative party to take place during the summer.
+With his government collapsing under a series of self-inflicted scandals, a succession of devastating ministerial resignations dealt Johnson's premiership a fatal body blow.
+On 7 July 2022, after two days of high political drama, Boris Johnson resigned as Conservative leader.
+He will continue to serve as Prime Minister while a leadership contest will take place during the summer to find his successor.

 5. Neville Chamberlain – 2 years, 348 days